popgenmethods/smcpp/README.rst

   this has worked well for sample sizes on the order of ``20 <= n <= 200`` but you may need to experiment a bit.

-- ``--t1``, ``--tK``: These specify the starting and ending points (in generations) for the size history; outside of these intervals, the size history is assumed to be constant with value equal to that of the corresponding end point.
-SMC++ uses a heuristic based on sample to set ``t1``; larger samples are needed to obtain accurate inferences in the recent past.
-You may override ``t1``, but setting it too small could lead to instability.
+- ``--timepoints``: This command specifies the starting and ending time points of the model.
+It accepts either a comma-separated list of two numbers `t1,tK` specifying the starting and ending time points of the model (in generations), or the default setting `h`.
+If `h` is specified, SMC++ will use an experimental heuristic to calculate the model time points points automatically.

 - ``--regularization-penalty``: This parameter penalizes curvature in the estimated size history.
-The default value of this parameter is ``9.0``.
+The default value of this parameter is ``6.0``.
 Lower values of the penalty shrink the estimated size history towards a line.
 If your estimates exhibit too much oscillation, try decreasing the value of this parameter.
 (Note that this behavior is different than in versions 1.7.0 and earlier.)